ava/use-http/README.md

 Todos
 ------
  - [ ] Make work with React Suspense [current example WIP](https://codesandbox.io/s/7ww5950no0)
+ - [ ] get it all working on a SSR codesandbox, this way we can have api to call locally
  - [ ] Allow option to fetch on server instead of just having `loading` state
  - [ ] Allow option for callback for response.json() vs response.text()
  - [ ] add `timeout`